nickswalker/nickwalker.us/pages/energy_gels.md

 ### Flavors

-Citric acid, lemon juice or instant coffee work well, and in such small quantities that the effect on concentration is negligible.
+Citric acid, lemon juice or instant coffee work well.
+You need such a small amount that the effect on concentration is negligible.

 ### Caffeine